HaomingChen1998/Portfolio-Project/Learning Note/Machine Learning & Statistics/README.md

 ```
 false positive (precision) VS false negative (recall) in terms of disease
 falsely predicted disease VS falsely predicted no disease, which is more costly?
-recall, because if you falsely predicted someone who has disease as no disease, then this patient won't be treated on time.
+I should focus on Recall, because if you falsely predicted someone who has disease as no disease, then this patient won't be treated on time.
 It's more costly.
 ```

 - Precision: When your false positive (falsely predicted positive) is more important, use precision.
 When a positive value is predicted, how often is the prediction correct?
 The proportion of positive identifications which were actually correct.
 Think about predictions as your base.
 Ex: Focus on Precision for Spam Filter because spam goes to the inbox are more acceptable than non-spam is caught by the spam filter.